 Of course, misunderstandings separate them once they reach New York, but after returning to England, they are reunited at Netherfield, and readers are reunited with the rest of the cast of Pride and Prejudice.
 In addition to the complicated situation carrying over from the voyage, Darcy and Elizabeth still must deal with George Wickham’s evil ways, Caroline Bingley’s arrogance, and Lady Catherine’s rage.
 Louise handles these things (and more) much differently than Austen, breathing fresh air into a story I know inside and out.

 Although I found it hard to believe that Mr. Bennet, being a gentleman, would allow Elizabeth to travel solo and that Elizabeth and Darcy didn’t recognize one another on the ship after being so smitten for months after the carriage ride two years prior, I really enjoyed Darcy’s Voyage.
 Because they meet in a far different manner, there isn’t the prejudice that Austen created, though pride is glimpsed here and there.
 Darcy’s Voyage is more about keeping love intact at all costs than about overcoming pride and prejudice.
 Louise puts a unique spin on events, with enough tension to carry the story until the end, where some things play out differently than in Austen’s novel.
 Darcy’s Voyage is among the most creative Austen re-tellings I’ve read in awhile.

-> Disclosure: I received a copy of Darcy’s Voyage from Sourcebooks for review purposes.
-I am an Amazon associate.
+Disclosure: I received Darcy’s Voyage from Sourcebooks for review.

-> © 2010 Anna Horner of Diary of an Eccentric.
+© 2010 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.